Image of Daniel Kaufmann

 Senior Fellow

-Dr. Daniel Kaufmann is an international leader in governance, anti-corruption and natural resource management.
-He is a senior fellow at Results for Development (R4D), an Advisory Board member of the Leveraging Transparency to Reduce Corruption (LTRC) program and president emeritus at the Natural Resource Governance Institute (NRGI) where he served as president and CEO from 2013-2020.
-He is also affiliated with the Brookings Institution and the faculty of economics of the University of Philippines.
+Dr. Daniel Kaufmann is an international leader in governance, anti-corruption, natural resources and development economics.
+He is currently a senior fellow at Results for Development (R4D) and the Governance Action Hub, and also affiliated with the Brookings Institution, and in the faculty of economics at the University of Philippines.

 Links